AndresFernandezBuron/AndresFernandezBuron/README.md

 - A frame of Charlie Chaplin is worth more than a thousand words.

 - The American I like best is Cantinflas.

+- I would never be in a group in which there are people who need to be in a group.

 - Math says you can only love me if you love yourself.